 The state’s first penitentiary

-In 1833, Illinois built its very first state penitentiary in Alton, Madison County, between Fourth Street, Williams Street, Second (aka Short) Street, and Mill Street.
+In 1833, Illinois built its very first state penitentiary in Alton, Madison County.
+The prison was bounded by Fourth, Williams, Second (aka Short), and Mill Streets.

-A 25′ stone wall surrounded the 100 x 100 yards of prison grounds.
+A 25-foot stone wall surrounded the prison grounds, a square area measuring 100 yards on each side.
 A narrow walkway along the top of the wall connected guard houses.
 Inside the perimeter, inmates made agricultural tools in short workshop buildings.
 The warden’s office and house occupied the southwest corner of the grounds.
-A three-level cell building with an iron stairway at the south end extended behind the warden’s office.
+A three-level cell block building with an iron stairway at the south end extended behind the warden’s office.

 A Civil War military prison

 The prison reopened in 1862, when Governor Yates granted General Henry W. Halleck permission to use it as a military prison.
 The first prisoners arrived on February 9, 1862.
-In addition to Confederate soldier prisoners-of-war, Union deserters and civilian Southern sympathizers (including some women) numbered among the inmates.
+In addition to Confederate soldier prisoners-of-war, Union deserters and Southern sympathizers/Copperheads (including some women) numbered among the inmates.

 The Alton Military Prison provided for chaplain services and permitted prisoners to correspond with their friends and families.
 After Major Morgan took command in October of 1864, prisoners were allowed to receive gifts and provisions.
 Some prisoners even enjoyed parole privileges in town.
 But by 1864, overcrowding created unsanitary conditions and food shortages.